mavost/urban-dbt/README.md

 An enhanced working environment to develop and deploy dbt models using code quality tooling for its various moving parts.

+The description from the [project website](https://docs.getdbt.com/docs/introduction) sums it up perfectly:

+> dbt is a transformation workflow that helps you get more work done while producing higher quality results.
+You can use dbt to modularize and centralize your analytics code, while also providing your data team with guardrails typically found in software engineering workflows.
+Collaborate on data models, version them, and test and document your queries before safely deploying them to production, with monitoring and visibility.
+>
+> dbt compiles and runs your analytics code against your data platform, enabling you and your team to collaborate on a single source of truth for metrics, insights, and business definitions.
+This single source of truth, combined with the ability to define tests for your data, reduces errors when logic changes, and alerts you when issues arise.

 ## Prerequisites

 - This project was created on Ubuntu flavor linux,